-The Audit Committee is currently comprised of Sharon Ranson (Chair), Graham Birch and Catherine Raw.
+The Audit Committee is currently comprised of Graham Birch (Chair), Catherine Raw and Barbara Connolly Keady.
 All members of the Audit Committee are independent and non-executive directors of the Corporation and meet the independence and financial literacy under applicable Canadian and U.S. securities laws, as well as applicable stock exchange rules.
 See "Particulars of Matters to be Acted Upon - Election of Directors" for a biographical description of each member of the Audit Committee.
-It is anticipated that Mr. Birch will be appointed as Chair of the Audit Committee if he is elected a director and Ms. Raw and Ms. Keady will be appointed members of the Audit Committee if they are elected as directors.
+It is anticipated that Mr. Birch will be re-appointed as Chair of the Audit Committee if he is elected a director, Ms. Keady will be re-appointed as a member of the Audit Committee if she is elected as a director and Dinaz Dadyburjor appointed as a member of the Audit Committee if she is elected as a director.